Matthew 10:29–31 — Worth More Than Sparrows

 Biblical Insight

-These words were spoken by Jesus as He prepared His disciples for opposition and persecution.
+These words, often referenced as matt 10 29 31, were spoken by Jesus as He prepared His disciples for opposition and persecution.
 The message is not that they will avoid trouble but that they will never face it outside the Father's oversight.
 The mention of sparrows underscores divine providence — God's governance of even the smallest details of creation.
 The point is not to minimise suffering but to magnify God's intimate care.
 In a culture where sparrows were nearly worthless, Jesus reframed their fall as something of significance to God.
 By extension, His disciples, and you, are of immeasurable worth to Him.

 In Application